 - A triple duty homemade homemade balsamic herb vinaigrette.
 It’s a robust sauce to roast along with the red onions, a hearty marinade for the skirt steak, and a slightly sweet and tangy dressing for the salad.
 Shake up the vinaigrette in a mason jar.
 Store any leftovers in the sealed jar in the refrigerator for up to 1 week.

 - Skirt steak adds rich and intense flavor to the salad when it is grilled over a hot fire.
 When grilling the steak, sear it over a high heat to ensure that an amazing crust (the flavor-packed charred and blackened bits on the steak) forms.
 A grill pan is also a handy way to grill the steak .
 Skirt steak is thin so grill it to medium rare or medium for 3 to 4 minutes per side to guarantee a tender steak.
 The steak should rest for about 5 minutes tented loosely under foil.
 To slice, cut the steak in 4 inch sections with the grain of the meat.
 Then slice each piece against the grain into one-quarter inch strips for tender and juicy steak.

 If you make this delicious steak salad recipe, I’d love hearing from you all.
 Be sure to leave a comment and/or give this recipe a rating ~ I do my best to reply to all your comments.
 And snap a photo to post to Instagram.
 I’ll add the photos to my Insta stories as I love seeing all your creations.

-More make ahead recipes to try
+more make ahead recipes to try

-My latest cooking videos ~ easy cauliflower rice pilafPrint
+my videos ~ easy cauliflower rice pilafPrint

 This steak salad with roasted red onions and blue cheese is a delicious entree salad.A homemade balsamic vinaigrette does triple duty as it roasts along with the red onions, marinades the steak and is a vinaigrette for the salad.